What is the B2-NTX Program?

 This is where the B2-NTX protocol can help many who wish to transition to naltrexone-assisted treatment.
 B2-NTX uses no addictive medications and includes essential Cognitive Behavioral Therapy (CBT) which is often needed for stable, lasting recovery from opioid addiction coupled with long term peer recovery support.
 Below are the three general phases of B2-NTX in more detail.

 *B2-NTX is a protocol that must be supervised by medical doctors and is a decision between patient and physician.
 There may be other medications and treatment regimens used by the treating physician.
 Each addiction case is different and B2-NTX is not a cure or panacea.
 Please consult with your doctor about this or any other treatment protocol.

 **It is important to note that one can overdose while receiving naltrexone treatment if enough opioids are used to overcome the opioid receptor blockade provided by naltrexone, especially once naltrexone levels begin to decrease over time from administration.
 Please consult with a physician experienced in administering naltrexone about the risks associated with naltrexone treatment for opioid use disorder.

 1. The Bridge**

 A small electronic device about the size of a half-dollar, which is worn behind the ear, delivers tiny electrical signals into the cranial nerves which modulate the transmission of pain signals sent from the spine and brain.
 It is usually worn during the initial few days of someone’s attempt to detox when the patient’s withdrawal pain and symptoms are most severe.
 The device utilizes Dr. Arturo Taca, M.D. ‘s Insynergy Bridge Protocol to “bridge the patient over the painful period which is typically associated with opioid detoxification to naltrexone specific medication-assisted treatment.
-It is best explained by watching these videos:

 2. Naltrexone (Sustained Release):